-ENGL S211 Intermediate Composition: Writing About Literature 3 credits (3+0) GER
+ENGL S211 Intermediate Composition: Writing About Literature

 This course focuses on exploring, understanding and appreciating literature, which will generate analytical student writing.
 Students write analyses of at least three works from the various genres (poetry, short fiction, drama, and novel or film).
 Traditional literary research among critical sources leads to at least one research paper.
 Prerequisite: ENGL S111 (C 2.0 or higher).